cesar-ilharco/octave_simulation_framework/README.md

 (Work in progress)

 HOW TO USE:
-Calling RunNadaFilter() will simulate the evaluation test case 5.1, available on: https://tools.ietf.org/html/draft-ietf-rmcat-eval-test-01#section-5.1
+Calling RunNadaFilter() from Octave will simulate the evaluation test case 5.1, available on: https://tools.ietf.org/html/draft-ietf-rmcat-eval-test-01#section-5.1

 Adjust/tune parameters according to your needs.